reactual/hacker-news-favorites-api/README.md

 ## Usage

-You can run yourself, or use the api endpoint hosted at the above url.
+You can run yourself, or use the api endpoint hosted at the below url.
 Be sure to pass the query params mentioned below.

 ##### Base Endpoint:
 `https://reactual.lib.id/hnfavs@dev`